• Skip to primary navigation

 • Season: Rub chops all over with oil and mustard.
 Combine brown sugar, ground paprika, garlic powder, onion powder, salt and pepper in a small bowl.
 Rub seasoning blend all over chops.

-• Rest: Remove from the oven and allow chops to rest in the pan for 5 minutes before serving, in order to let temperature rise to 145°F. Do not skip rest!
+• Rest: Remove from the oven and allow chops to rest in the pan for 5 minutes before serving, in order to let temperature rise and juices settle.
+Do not skip rest!

 Notes